 A number of reasons seem to be behind the jump in arm lift procedures.
 For one thing, it’s more common for clothing to be sleeveless than it was in the past.
 People are also inspired by the toned arms they see on TV or in magazines.
 Another reason for the increase in the surgery is due to gastric bypass surgery.
 After the surgery, people are likely to lose a considerable amount of weight, leaving them with excess skin in several areas.

 An upper arm lift requires a considerable amount of extra skin to be effective.
 If you don’t have loose skin, there isn’t anything for the surgeon to lift.

 Patients who are bothered by the shape or size of their arms but who don’t have that extra skin might be better candidates for liposuction of the arms, instead of a lift.
 In some cases, a patient might benefit from both an arm lift and liposuction.
 During liposuction, extra fat is removed from the area.
 Like an arm lift, the procedure is intended for people who are at an ideal weight and who have only a moderate amount of extra fat in the area.

 There’s no need to suffer under a cardigan or shawl this summer.
 Let your arms be free.
-Drs.
-George Bitar and Robert Centeno at the Bitar Institute can answer any questions you have about arm lift surgery and whether it’s right for you.
-To schedule an appointment at their practice in the Washington, D.C., area, call (703) 206-0506 today.
+Dr. George Bitar at the Bitar Institute can answer any questions you have about arm lift surgery and whether it’s right for you.
+To schedule an appointment, call (703) 206-0506 today.